Saturday, 27 December 2014

 What is essential is to remove the pins before they reach the sewing machine needle.
 Sometimes you can get away with sewing over pins, but there’s always a chance the needle could snap and fly in your face – not a good look!

 Professional stitchers often avoid using pins altogether unless absolutely necessary.
-But as far as I’m
+But as far as I’m concerned, pins are my friends, and if you’re new to sewing you should make friends with them too!

 What’s a “seam allowance”?